 (Boston, MA – January 18, 2018) – FableVision Studios is pleased to announce the opening of its Washington, D.C.-based office to be led by James Collins who, as Director of Strategic Partnerships and Government Relations, will support and accelerate FableVision’s growing roster of public and private collaborations around new technologies, digital storytelling, and pedagogically-progressive learning models.

-"I’m thrilled to have James join the FableVision team and look forward to working with him to support best-in-class partners who are innovating media-rich ed tech," said FableVision President and Co-Founder Gary Goldberger, who made the announcement this week.
+"I’m thrilled to have James join the FableVision team and look forward to working with them to support best-in-class partners who are innovating media-rich ed tech," said FableVision President and Co-Founder Gary Goldberger, who made the announcement this week.
 "James is already playing a key role in forging alliances that will benefit the education technology and game-based education community."

 "When I first got to know FableVision at the Smithsonian, I knew that I had found a special group of people," Collins said.
 "It is an organization that has discovered how to mix pedagogy, storytelling, technology, and wonder fueled by a sense of mission.
 It is an honor to take these transformative experiences to scale."

 James has a history of bringing together stakeholders to create change including co- founding the first federal Climate Change Game Jam, leading the Equity team for former President Obama’s National Maker Faire, and supporting the Department of Education’s #GoOpen campaign.
 James has also taught Computer Science in university and afterschool settings and is currently a member of the Montgomery College Game Degree Program’s Advisory Board.
-He holds a dual Bachelor’s of Science from DePaul University and a Juris Doctor from Washington & Lee Law School.
+They hold a dual Bachelor’s of Science from DePaul University and a Juris Doctor from Washington & Lee Law School.

 "So many of our creative collaborators committed to innovative ed tech and positive change are already based in D.C. – PBS Kids, Smithsonian, National Archives, Reading Is Fundamental, National Academy of Science," CEO and Co-Founder Paul Reynolds said.
 “I’m excited that James will help us build out our operations and shape the direction of how ed tech can truly serve all learners in more effective ways."